1) What is the difference between the QA and software testing?

 MR stands for Modification Request also referred as Defect report.
 It is written for reporting errors/problems/suggestions in the software.

-37) What does the software QA document should include?
+37) What should the Software QA document include?

 Software QA document should include